 The 5 pillars of operational AI governance

-Garbage in, garbage out — at industrial scale.
+Garbage in, garbage out, at industrial scale.

-Pillar 2 — Centralized AI portfolio
+Pillar 2 — Living portfolio mapping

 An operational AI risk framework covers four dimensions: